valmray/TripPlanner/README.txt

 Description:

 - Allows user to plan trips with friends(other users).
+Allows the users to add and explore trips based on their interests.
+  Additionally, this application facilitates its users to create chat rooms where they can exchange texts and discuss their travel plans.

 Prerequisites: